-Tencent's online gaming problems in China just got worse
+Tencent's gaming problems in China just got much worse

-China is cracking down on online gaming, adding to worries for Tencent.
+A new Chinese crackdown on online gaming is adding to worries for Tencent.

-Shares in the top Chinese internet company plummeted more than 5% in morning trading in Hong Kong on Friday, after Beijing announced plans to limit the number of new online games and restrict the amount of time kids spend playing on electronic devices.
+Shares in the top Chinese internet company dropped nearly 5% in Hong Kong on Friday, after Beijing announced plans to limit the number of new online games and restrict the amount of time kids spend playing on electronic devices.

 Tencent (TCEHY) is the world's biggest gaming company with a huge part of its business in China, a market where it was already facing other problems caused by regulators.
 Its stock has plunged nearly 30% since January, wiping out more than $160 billion in market value.